 Let’s help you find out if it’s worth the insurance payment or whether you can gift it to your child to play with.
-Below you’ll find interesting facts about how to identify a fake gem, what action you can take, and what other categories of stones your gem can belong to if it’s not a diamond.
+Below you’ll find interesting facts about how to tell if a diamond is real, what action you can take, and what other categories of stones your gem can belong to if it’s not a diamond.

 How to Identify a Fake Stone—5 DIY Methods